ihumphrey/Xi-cam/docs/source/gui-plugin.md

 *If you are familiar with VCS and git, continue to the next section.*

-You will need to initialize the directory cookiecutter created, `Xi-cam.plugins.mydemo`, as a repository:
+You will need to initialize the directory cookiecutter created, `Xi-CAM.plugins.mydemo`, as a repository:

 ```
-cd Xi-cam.plugins.mydemo
+cd Xi-CAM.plugins.mydemo
 git init .
 ```

 You will then want to add a .gitignore file to tell what files git shouldn't look at.
-You can copy the .gitignore from the Xi-cam repository you cloned during installation.
+You can copy the .gitignore from the Xi-CAM repository you cloned during installation.

 The repository is initialized, but we still need to tell git what files we want to add.
 To do this, we can add all of the non-ignored files by running `git add .`.